 The complicated permitting processes have caused unexpected delays on operation and construction.
 In particular, the construction of our new submarine cable, Southeast Asia-Japan 2 Submarine Cable, or SJC2, which connects various countries in the Asia Pacific region, has been delayed unexpectedly.
-The target service commencement date was pushed back to the end of 2024, which is more than three years later than the original plan.
+The target service commencement date was pushed back to the second quarter of 2025, which is almost three and a half years later than the original plan.